matushorvath/xzintbit/doc/Language.md

 The values of these symbols will be 5, 4, 2, 1, 0, -1, -2.
 The offset of 3 between function parameters and local variables is skipped, as that will be where the return address is stored on stack when calling a function.

-The memory in this stack frame will be layed out like this:
+Memory in this stack frame will be laid out like this:

 ```
       tmp1